Sanky-panky: Sanky-pankies in popular culture

-The persona of the "sanky panky" was brought to the cinema in 2007 by Spanish director Jose E. Pintor.
+The persona of the "sanky panky" was brought to the cinema in 2007 by Spanish director José Enrique Pintor (Pinky).
 In his comedic film entitled Sanky Panky, audiences follow the life of a young Dominican man named Genaro (played by Dominican comedian Fausto Mata) who, thanks to his childhood friend Giuseppe (Massimo Borghetti), the manager of a hotel chain, travels to Bávaro to work at a resort in hopes of finding a "gringa" (or white American woman) who will give him a visa.
 In the process, he meets a young heartbroken woman and her two older and oversexed aunts.
 The story that follows highlights the attractions of Dominican resorts but also portrays the realities of poverty in the Dominican Republic, while immortalizing the figure of the "sanky panky" via the medium of a major motion picture.

 A film that explores this topic in a Francophone context is Heading South.